-I have loved crepes ever since I was a little girl and surprisingly hadn’t added the recipe here on the blog until now.
+I have loved crepes ever since I was a little girl.
+The crepe recipe I’ve made for years is easy as it is delicious.
+Surprisingly, I hadn’t added the recipe here on the blog until now.

 THIS POST CONTAINS AN AFFILIATE LINK(S).**